ElektraInitiative/libelektra/src/plugins/process/README.md

 ## Introduction

-This plugin utilizes the pluginprocess library in order to execute arbitrary other plugins in an own process, acting as a proxy itself.
-Therefore it is not required to explicitly change a plugin's implementation if it shall be executed in an own process.
+The process plugin uses the `pluginprocess` library in order to execute other plugins inside an own process.
+This is useful for plugins which cause memory leaks to be isolated in an own process.
+Furthermore this is useful for runtimes or libraries that cannot be reinitialized in the same process after they have been used.

 ## Usage

 Mount this plugin and specify the plugin configuration parameter `plugin` to a plugin that exists on the system.
 The proxied plugin will then be executed in a separate process and this plugin handles the communication between the processes.

 ## Dependencies